akolundzic/akolundzic/README.md

 ## 💁‍♀️:  About me
-- :notebook: I am currently enrolled as a student in Web Dev at the WBS Coding School in Berlin and I am on my 30 day commit challenge.
+- :notebook: I am currently enrolled as a student in [Full-Stack Web & App Development](https://www.wbstraining.de/weiterbildung-full-stack-web-und-app-development-english/) at the [WBS CODING SCHOOL](https://www.wbscodingschool.com/) in Berlin and I am on my 30 day commit challenge. at
 - :trophy: TU Berlin graduate in theoretical physics
 - :technologist: I love using modern technology and I am very curious about any new developments in computer science.
 - :computer: I am learning every day.
 It never stops.